mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, the SOAP protocol's {{SOAP}} extreme flexibility and failure to provide significant standalone value allowed vendors to require use of their preferred extensions, favoring those who had more market power.

+It's also worthwhile to consider the example of {{HTTP}} again.
+The protocol is very much designed to provide a decentralized experience.
+However, it introduced two extensibility points that in combination provide the prerequisites for platform centralization.
+The representational nature of payloads of requests that modify resources (e.g. POST, PATCH) makes it impossible to provide a generic client implementation for this kind of operation.
+HTTP - or, to be more specific, the {{REST}} architecture - introduces optional extensibility via downloadable code to address this.

+But this optionality effectively becomes mandatory, because the standards for such modification payloads that do exist, such as multipart/form-data {{?RFC7578}} focus on presentation rather than intent.
+Later standards that address intent better, such as {{OpenAPI}}, do so as an optional layer on top of HTTP.

+Note, however, that it still requires extrinsic (e.g. economic) motivation to exploit these gaps.
+Interoperability concerns, on the other hand, motivate such solutions as OpenAPI.

 Therefore, standards efforts should focus on providing concrete utility to the majority of their users as published, rather than being a “framework” where interoperability is not immediately available.
 Internet protocols should not make every aspect of their operation extensible; extension points should be reasoned, appropriate boundaries for flexibility and control.
 When a protocol defines extension points, they should not allow an extension to declare itself to be mandatory-to-interoperate, as that pattern invites abuse.

 Where extensions are allowed, attention should be paid to those that emerge; where appropriate, widely adopted extensions should be put through a standards process to assure that the result adheres to architectural principles and shared goals (see also {{up}}).

 # Security Considerations